Back to top

 Students will be given Knowledge Organisers with carefully chosen vocabulary, regular homework and tests on this will help students to be familiar with higher level words and more difficult words needed to access higher grades.

-Regular grammar drills will be completed in lessons and resources shared on Teams that students can access at anytime to practice
+Regular grammar drills will be completed in lessons and resources will be regularly shared on Teams that students can access at any time to practice during the revision phase of the curriculum

 A-level and Beyond: